-Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy
+Data that is or will be collected and how it is analyzed to determine effectiveness of the strategy a.
+PreK-12 Transition

 The Credit Recovery teacher monitors student performance and progress on standard specific assignments.
 The data collected and reviewed includes grades on assignments, quizzes and tests.